-Located in Samburu County, Samburu National Reserve is one of the smallest parks in Kenya.
+Located in Samburu County, Samburu National Reserve specifically one of the smallest parks in Kenya.
 It stretches along the country’s biggest northern river “Ewaso Nyiro River”.
 This 165 square kilometers reserve is about 350 kilometers from Nairobi.
-It isn’t more known to travelers, but offers an unmatched authentic and wilderness experience.
+It isn’t more known to travelers but offers an unmatched authentic and wilderness experience.

-The is protected locale is one of the two areas in which conservationists George and Joy Adamson raised Elsa the Lioness who was famous in the best-selling book and award-winning movie Born Free.
-The Elephant Watch Camp lies within the Park and it’s managed by Saba Douglas Hamilton.
+The protected locale one of the two areas in which conservationists George and Joy Adamson raised Elsa the Lioness who was famous in the best-selling book and award-winning movie Born Free.
+The Elephant Watch Camp lies within the Park and managed by Saba Douglas Hamilton.

 The arid and semi-arid ecosystems form the magnificent landscape of the Park.
-Samburu’s vast expanse of pristine wilderness in inhabited by diverse Wildlife.
+Samburu’s vast expanse of pristine wilderness is inhabited by diverse wildlife.

 River Ewaso Ngiro.

-Samburu is also known for hosting the rare northern species like Gravy’s zebra, Somali ostrich, long necked gerenuk, dik-dik and beisa oryx.
+Samburu also known for hosting the rare northern species like Gravy’s zebra, Somali ostrich, long-necked gerenuk, dik-dik and beisa oryx.
 Wild dogs are also available.
 Besides that, Samburu provides lush habitats to over 450 species of birds.

-For best views of the Samburu’s panorama, don’t hesitate to embark the pop up roof Safari vehicle for game drives around the Park’s suburbs.
+For best views of Samburu’s panorama, don’t hesitate to embark the pop-up roof Safari vehicle for game drives around the Park’s suburbs.
 These excursions are conducted during day and night.

 All drivers are required to follow the well-established routes as the tourists take in the sweeping views of wild animals.
 The winding tracks close to the meandering river are roamed by a pride of lions, elephants, and antelopes.

 Samburu has a lot for birders.
 It is recorded with 400 species of birds, therefore it is no wonder that thousands of bird watchers check into the Park per year.